cornelia-schulz/lost-in-translation/src/pages/2019-02-08-localisation-into-arabic/index.md

 As the Western world realizes the size and value of the Arabic Market, the demand for localizing in Arabic is increasing.
 However there are many challenges in localizing in Arabic.
 The characteristics of the Arabic language can raise issues in translation and desktop publishing.
 Arabic lacks equivalents for many technology and business terms.
 Terminology management is therefore a major aspect of localization in Arabic.
 It is necessary to choose the right localization partner who can provide you with experienced translators and manage your terminology.

-While academic theories about culture and established standards of web design and usability are a good starting point for designing for Arab users, the only way to really create usable products that deliver a great user experience is through user research with real users on the ground.